litvinen/HLIBCov/README.md

 How to generate the data?
+See please files
+loglikelihood_generate_synthetic_data.cc
+loglikelihood_generate_data.cc
-See please file loglikelihood_generate_synthetic_data.cc This file reads some mesh and generate random values at these points
+This file reads some mesh and generate random values at these points.